-Feign Death
+Feign Death Rank 1

-Length 30 words Duration Special

-Range Caster Area of Effect Self
+Length 30 words Duration Special Range Caster Area of Effect Self

-Energy Cost 1 spell point Material Component None
+Energy Cost 1 spell Material Arcane Ellergy Cost point Component symbol

 This spell allows the Mage to slow his heartbeat and breathing.
 This spell may be memorized and can be cast without reading from a Spell Book.
 The Mage may not move or speak except to answer, "Yes," when asked if dead; otherwise the spell is broken.